wp-plugins/woo-widget-product-slideshow/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.2.3 =
+Maintenance Upgrade.
+Fix for PHP Fatal Error when upgrading from older versions of the plugin to version 1.2.2 on some servers

 = 1.2.2 =
 Important Maintenance Upgrade.
 2 x major a3rev Plugin Framework Security Hardening Tweaks plus 1 https bug fix and full compatibility with WooCommerce 2.3.10